 This course provides in-depth coverage of procedural coding.
-Emphasis is placed on CPT and HCPCS rules for Medicare billing.
-Upon completion, students should be able to properly code procedures and services performed by physicians in ambulatory settings.
+Emphasis is placed on CPT and HCPCS coding systems.
+Upon completion, students should be able to properly code procedures and services performed by physicians in a medical facility.

 Code Description Lecture Lab Clinic Credit OST 248 Diagnostic Coding 1 2 0 2